 Cybersecurity is difficult when you’re accountable for your own side of the fence; not to mention your vendors’, partners’, affiliates’ and portcos’…fences.
 The budget will never be enough unless securing your ecosystem is your company’s core business.
 If it is, you’re not in business…. for long.
 Once you’ve accepted that you won’t be able to assess every single vendor, the business of developing a risk-based approach to this seemingly insurmountable task can begin.

-My recommendation for 2019 is to take part of your budget and use it to analyze your vendor population.
+My recommendation for 2019 is to take part of your cybersecurity budget and use it to analyze your vendor population.
 Ask someone (doesn’t have to be CyberGRX) to tell you how they would go about tiering your vendor ecosystem to create a complete a company-level third-party risk summary.
 If their methodology is sound, let ‘em at it (hint: a large percentage should be classified as ‘Do Not Assess’).
 Believe me; the juice is worth the squeeze.
 To your Vendor Risk Management program, this single project can be the difference between a defensible security program and ‘just guessing’.
-This endeavor will bare fruits for a long time to come.
-Immediately however, you will receive the following.
+This endeavor will bear fruits for a long time to come.
+Immediately, however, you will receive the following.

 - A summary of what your vendor ecosystem looks like, i.e. which industries pose the highest risk and which of your vendors are in the group (Executives and boards love this stuff).